-Pay for performance - the vast majority of total compensation is tied to We do not provide tax gross-ups on payments made in connection with a X \checkmark performance (i.e., there are minimum incentive targets, but not change of control. guaranteed minimum payments) and salaries comprise a relatively small portion of each executive's overall compensation opportunity.
-Create alignment with stockholders - our equity incentive awards are X \checkmark subject to time-based, multi-year vesting schedules to enhance executive officer retention.
-We further aligned the interest of our executive officers with our long-X \checkmark term investors by designing our equity compensation program to provide change of control. for future multi-year, performance-based equity awards that use relative total stockholder return as the main metric.
-We have "double-trigger" vesting for time-based equity incentive awards \checkmark X following a change of control. \checkmark Impose a clawback policy with respect to incentive payments.
-Follow robust stock ownership guidelines for our executives and \checkmark directors Consider and benchmark peer companies in establishing executive compensation.
-An independent compensation consultant is retained by the \checkmark Compensation Committee.
+Pay for performance - the vast majority of total compensation is tied to performance (i.e., there are minimum incentive targets, but not guaranteed minimum payments) and salaries comprise a relatively small portion of each executive's overall compensation opportunity.

+Create alignment with stockholders - our equity incentive awards are subject to time-based, multi-year vesting schedules to enhance executive officer retention.

+We further aligned the interest of our executive officers with our long-term investors by designing our equity compensation program to provide for future multi-year, performance-based equity awards that use relative total stockholder return as the main metric.

+We have "double-trigger" vesting for time-based equity incentive awards following a change of control.

+Impose a clawback policy with respect to incentive payments.

+Follow robust stock ownership guidelines for our executives and directors.

+Consider and benchmark peer companies in establishing executive compensation.

+An independent compensation consultant is retained by the Compensation Committee.

+What We Don't Do

+We do not provide tax gross-ups on payments made in connection with a change of control.